trulia/choroplethr/README.md

 `choroplethr` simplifies the creation of choropleths in R.  A choropleth is a thematic map where geographic regions such as states are colored according to some metric, such as which political party the state voted for.  `choroplethr` supports three levels of geographic resolution and two types of scales.
 Common problems such as matching county data with map data, choosing and labeling discrete scales and creating a clean background are handled automatically.

-`choroplethr` provides native support for viewing data from the US Census's [American Community Survey](https://www.census.gov/acs/www/).
+`choroplethr` provides native support for viewing data from the US Census's [American Community Survey (ACS)](https://www.census.gov/acs/www/).

 ## Installation